CarletonU-COMP2406-W2013/MasonLiu/docs/Extensions.md

 private, e.g. "invite-only" categories), and category-specific message boards, allowing users with similar interests more ways to interact with each other.
-This could be done by defining additional document schemas for messages between users and message board posts, modifying the User schema to accomodate messages sent/received, adding the message boards themselves (simply a comment thread index) to category pages, and adding a form for custom category creation (the storage of categories would have to be redesigned, as the routing for each category is hard-coded).
+This could be done by defining additional document schemas for messages between users and message board posts, modifying the User schema to accomodate messages sent/received, adding the message boards themselves (simply a comment thread index) to category pages, and adding a form for custom category creation (the implementation of categories would have to be redesigned, as the routing for each category is hard-coded).

 As it is now, the application allows any registered user to add pictures to any category.
 If a user decides to include in a category